 Marco Brugmans, ANVS board member and deputy chair, has been reappointed for a five-year term, until 2027, by State Secretary of Infrastructure and Water Management Vivianne Heijnen.

-Marco Brugmans was first appointed to the board of the ANVS in 2015, just over half a year after the organization was founded.
+Marco Brugmans was first appointed to the board of the ANVS in 2015, just over half a year after the organisation was founded.
 His fellow board member at the time was then Chair Jan van den Heuvel.
 Annemiek van Bolhuis succeeded Van den Heuvel as chair in 2020.
 As a board member, Brugmans is responsible for the permits issued by the ANVS, while Van Bolhuis oversees all regulatory activities.

 Annemiek van Bolhuis: “Given all the current developments, such as the Cabinet’s intentions to build two new nuclear power plants in our country, I am particularly pleased that Marco Brugmans will be staying on as a board member for a second term.
 With his many years of experience and knowledge in the field of nuclear safety and radiation protection, we also ensure continuity, which will be all the more important as we enter this new period.
 And I know I speak for everyone at the ANVS when I say that we look forward to working with Marco in the years ahead.”

 Marco Brugmans: “I will continue to dedicate myself wholeheartedly to the objectives, responsibilities and powers of the ANVS.
-Our young organization is still growing, and with the current developments in the production of medical isotopes and nuclear energy, the ANVS licensing process has only become more exciting.”
+Our young organisation is still growing, and with the current developments in the production of medical isotopes and nuclear energy, the ANVS licensing process has only become more exciting.”